silvershop/silvershop-core/README.md

 The SilverStripe Shop module aims to provide developers with a framework for building, and customising ecommerce-based projects.
 It includes facilities for customers to browse products and place orders, and for administrators to manage products and orders.
+We've put a strong focus on testing, and thanks to TravisCI, you can see the [build status](https://travis-ci.org/burnbright/silverstripe-shop) of this project, running on MySQL, SQLite, Postgres, as well as a few different versions of PHP.

 [![Latest Stable Version](https://poser.pugx.org/burnbright/silverstripe-shop/v/stable.png)](https://packagist.org/packages/burnbright/silverstripe-shop)
 [![Latest Unstable Version](https://poser.pugx.org/burnbright/silverstripe-shop/v/unstable.png)](https://packagist.org/packages/burnbright/silverstripe-shop)